Dangerous driving Scotland (including Careless and Dangerous driving)

 Apart from the risks you were taking, this charge will lead to a disqualification from driving for a minimum of 12 months, which is mandatory under Scottish law.
 You could also face up to two years in prison.

 If your job or family commitments depend on you being able to use your vehicle, when found guilty of dangerous driving, the repercussions can be long terms and affect your livelihood and quality of life.

-Our Expert Traffic Law Solicitors can help you
+Our Expert Traffic Law Lawyers can help you

 Careless driving penalty